Randagio13/minimize-js/README.md

 ### Installation

-Countries States Cities Service is available as an npm package.
+Minimize JS is available as an npm package.

 ```bash
 # npm